Minardi: Formula Two (1980–1984)

 The team first competed under the Minardi name in the 1980 European Formula Two championship.
-Rather than using a customer chassis, the team commissioned a BMW powered design from Giacomo Caliri's FLY studios — previously responsible for the Fittipaldi Automotive team's F5A Formula One car.
-The first Minardi’s driver was Miguel Ángel Guerra, who achieved the 9th place in the standings with 10 points.
+Rather than using a customer chassis, the team commissioned a BMW-powered design from Giacomo Caliri's FLY studios — previously responsible for the Fittipaldi Automotive team's F5A Formula One car.
+The first Minardi's driver was Miguel Ángel Guerra, who achieved 9th place in the standings with 10 points.
 In 1981, Caliri and Marmiroli designed the Minardi M281 driven by Michele Alboreto, Johnny Cecotto, Miguel Ángel Guerra, Roberto Farneti and Enzo Coloni: Alboreto won the Misano race and finished 8th with 13 points, Cecotto gained 3 points and moved to March in summer.
-A Ferrari Dino 206 engine was used for the new Minardi M282.
+A Ferrari Dino 206 engine was used in 1981, but the team changed to a BMW four-cylinder unit in 1982.
+The new design continued Minardi's naming logic and was called the Minardi M282.
 The drivers were Alessandro Nannini and Paolo Barilla.
-Barilla didn’t score any point, Nannini got the 10th place with 8 points.
+Barilla didn't score any points, Nannini got 10th place with 8 points.
 The 1983 season saw several drivers racing with the Minardi M283: Alessandro Nannini (11 points), Pierluigi Martini (6 points), Paolo Barilla (0 points), Enzo Coloni (1 race), Emilio De Villota (2 races), Oscar Larrauri (1 race) and Aldo Bertuzzi (1 race).
 The last season in Formula 2 was in 1984.
 Nannini (finished 10th with 9 points) was the first driver, the others were Roberto Del Castello (14th, 1 point), Pierre Chauvet (1 race) and Lamberto Leoni (3 races).

 The team's most notable result remains the 1981 win at the Misano round by Michele Alboreto.
-Minardi left the lower division at the end of 1984, although in 1986 a modified version of their final Formula Two car, the 283, was entered without success in two rounds of the Formula 3000 championship which had replaced Formula Two in 1985.
+Minardi left the lower division at the end of 1984, although in 1986 a modified version of their final Formula Two car, the M283, was entered without success in two rounds of the Formula 3000 championship which had replaced Formula Two in 1985.